 Just like when we returned from the Garden State Farms store with a glass half-gallon of milk or from the Two Guys lot on Christmas Eve with the bargain evergreen — can you see us, can you see me and my good Dad?

 We smiled, squared our shoulders and walked happily into our home.
 Ordinary by day, finding big magic in small moments on our occasional evening jaunts.
 Delivering the goods.

 Pizza held other special spots in my girlhood.

 My friend Moey’s bowling birthday party in Bergenfield, followed by lunch at Mr. Pizza on Washington Avenue.

-When Lorraine’s Mom, from Italy, made pizza and cut it with her pizza scissors in their kitchen on Richard Drive.
+When Lorraine’s Mom, from Italy, made her own pizza and cut it with her pizza scissors in their kitchen on Richard Drive.
 I was among the lucky few, the privileged.